 What is Holding Company?

 A holding company is a company that is primarily used to own real estate or companies.
 In other words, it is simply a legal entity created to own assets and businesses.
+This means the process of forming a holding company is the same as the process of forming any other company.

 A holding company doesn't conduct business as usual.
 In fact, it typically doesn't have any business activities and no real business operations at all.